 The people of Skaaprus (now Bambanani Village) are living in a situation that is almost impossible to imagine.

-Life is hard.
+Life is hard in our part of the world.
 Skaaprus is 6km's from Ermelo CBD tucked almost out of sight on the N2.
 Nearby work opportunities exist at either the open cast coal mine or the power station another few km's south but these are not abundant and the mines changed hands so often that work if it was available, comes and goes quickly.
 Families in Skaaprus are often hardest hit with no electricity or running water and no available public services.
 Before the daycare centre opened parents couldn't work and leave their children in a safe environment whilst they were out looking for work so they would do what they could so that they could scrape together enough to buy food.
 Skaaprus was, as a result, quite a dangerous place to be and the police were regularly in the area to investigate and arrest people for crimes of theft, disorder and violence.

 Day Care Centre